ariakit/ariakit/.github/ISSUE_TEMPLATE/FEATURE.md

 ### Motivation

-Please outline the motivation for the proposal.
+Outline the motivation for the proposal.

 ### Example

-Please provide an example for how this feature would be used.
+Provide an example for how this feature would be used.

+### Possible implementations

+If possible, describe how this feature could be implemented.
+See [CONTRIBUTING.md](https://github.com/reakit/reakit/blob/master/CONTRIBUTING.md).